Chair of Theatre Department

 - Anton in Show Business, Director, The REP

-- Come and Go, What Where, and the staged reading of Happy Days, Director, BeckettFest
+- Come and Go, What Where, Happy Days (reading), BeckettFest

 - Top Girls, Director, Conservatory Theatre Company